 I. Chosen by the Empress or Emperor.

 II.
-The person, persons, or organization receiving the most votes will receive
+The person, persons, or organization receiving the most votes will receive this award at Coronation.

 1) There will be no campaigning for this award